 Specular Light intensity multiplier.
 Use it for artistic control.
 Defines the intensity with which the light object will be visible in reflections on the surface of specular objects, like metals or mirrors.
 Setting this to 0 will make the light object disappear from specular reflections.
 Keep it exactly at 1.0 for photo-realistic results.

 If enabled, uses Distance as the custom attenuation distance instead of global Light Threshold.
 In order to avoid long setup times, this distance is first computed automatically based on a light threshold.
 The distance is computed at the light origin and using the inverse square falloff.

 Specifies where light influence will be set to 0.

 Global Light Threshold.

 The light’s Power/Strength affect both specular and diffuse light.

-- Distance from the light object at which the shadow map starts and ends.
-Any object before this distance will not appear to cast shadows.
-Clip End will only appear for sun lights.
+Distance from the light object at which the shadow map starts.
+Any object which is closer to the light than Clip Start will not cast shadows.
+Clip Start is only available for point, spot and area lights.